Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?

-\abstract {Artificial viscosity is commonly employed in Smoothed Particle Hydrodynamics (SPH) to model dissipation in hydrodynamic simulations.
-However, its practical implementation relies on complex numerical switches to restrict its application to regions where dissipation is physically warranted, such as shocks.
-These switches, while essential, are imperfect and can introduce additional numerical noise.} {Develop and validate a more efficient artificial viscosity scheme for SPH that does not rely on heuristic switches.} {Recent studies have proposed that subtracting the linear component of the velocity field can suppress spurious dissipation in shear-dominated regions.
-Building on this idea, we implement a velocity-reconstruction technique that removes the bulk linear motion from the local velocity field and uses the Balsara correction to modulate the dissipation.} {The presented methodology yields a balanced dissipation scheme that performs well across a range of regimes, including subsonic instabilities, shear flows, and strong shocks.
-We demonstrate that this approach yields improved accuracy and lower spurious dissipation compared to conventional artificial viscosity switches.} {}
+\abstract {Artificial viscosity is commonly employed in smoothed particle hydrodynamics (SPH) to model dissipation in hydrodynamic simulations.
+However, its practical implementation today relies, in many cases, on complex numerical switches to restrict its application to regions where dissipation is physically warranted, such as shocks.
+These switches, while essential, are imperfect and can introduce additional numerical noise.} {We investigated an efficient shock capture scheme for SPH that does not rely on artificial viscosity switches.
+The advantages of the proposed scheme have been validated through a representative number of test cases.} {Recent studies have proposed that subtracting the linear component of the velocity field can suppress spurious dissipation in shear-dominated regions.
+Building on this idea, we implemented a velocity-reconstruction technique that removes the bulk linear motion from the local velocity field and uses the Balsara correction to modulate the dissipation.} {The methodology presented here yields a balanced dissipation scheme that performs well across a range of regimes, including subsonic instabilities, shear flows, and strong shocks.
+We demonstrate that this approach yields improved accuracy and lower spurious dissipation, compared to the reference viscosity switch used in this work.} {}

 \keywords{Methods: numerical: -hydrodynamics -- shocks -- instabilities }